embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 This project is a cyber-physical demonstration of the technical skills and theoretical knowledge that I have acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University.

-The Pear Pie System is *informed by lived and professional practice* in neurodivergence and social welfare systems navigation.
-Through which I gained priceless experience on the difference between well-intentioned policy in theory and policy-in-practice.
+Through lived and professional practice in neurodivergence and social welfare systems navigation, I gained priceless understanding of the difference between well-intentioned policy in theory and that same policy-in-practice.

 By marrying these I wanted to develop a device that would device which would equitably bring would increase the privacy, autonomy, dignity and equitable affordance of people with disabilities in everyday life.